Does car insurance cover vandalism?

-Comprehensive coverage can cover any vehicle damage beyond your control.
+Comprehensive car insurance coverage can cover vehicle damage that is beyond your control.
 Deductible options for comprehensive coverage range from $0 to $2,000, depending on your insurer and state.
 If the cost of vandalism repairs is higher than your car insurance deductible, it may make sense to file a comprehensive claim for vehicle damage caused by vandalism.

 Does vandalism raise your insurance rates?

-Filing a vandalism car insurance claim could result in a rate increase, even if you had no control over the damage.
+Filing a vandalism car insurance claim could result in a rate increase, depending on your insurer and state.

 What to do if your car is vandalized